fedora-copr/copr/doc/how_to_upgrade_persistent_instances.rst

     openstack server set --name copr-dist-git-dev_backup "85260b5b-7f61-4398-8d05-xxxxxxxxxxxx"

-.. warning:: You might need to backup also letsencrypt certificates.
-             See `Letsencrypt renewal limits`_.

 .. warning:: backend - You have to terminate existing resalloc resources.
              See `Terminate resalloc resources`_.